 I just wasn’t prepared for the loss I would feel by doing exactly what I was supposed to do.
 There was never a chapter in the books about “What to expect when your oldest child leaves and you have to walk by his bedroom door every day and hope he’s OK.”

-So I do what I always do, what I’ve always done, when I’m feeling lost: I turn to my mother.
-Even though our roles have changed somewhat through the years—I feel the need to take care of her now, rather than vice versa—she is still the one who makes me feel safe, that everything will somehow be all right.
+I do what I always do, what I’ve always done, when I’m feeling lost: I turn to my mother.
+So even though our roles have changed somewhat through the years—I feel the need to take care of her now, rather than vice versa—she is still the one who makes me feel safe, that everything will somehow be all right.
 And she continues to remind me through her quiet strength and infinite patience that the parent-child relationship remains steady even as life compels its change.

 That I now feel what she’s felt for all these years has given our relationship new meaning.
 I get it now, how lonely those first years after we left must have been, how excited she is when we call, and how just hearing our voices, she says, can brighten her week.